horovod/horovod/docs/gpus.md

 ### Advanced: Have GPUs and networking with RDMA and GPUDirect?

-**Note**: This section is only relevant if you have RDMA and GPUDirect.
-Please note that the `nv_peer_memory` driver is required for GPUDirect support, and MPI **must** be compiled with CUDA support - otherwise your program will crash.
+This section is only relevant if you have RDMA and GPUDirect.

+For GPUDirect, Horovod requires the `nv_peer_memory` driver.
+To prevent your program from crashing, MPI *must* be compiled with CUDA support.

 [GPUDirect](https://developer.nvidia.com/gpudirect) allows GPUs to transfer memory among each other without CPU involvement, which significantly reduces latency and load on CPU.
 NCCL 2 is able to use GPUDirect automatically for